The moments that create paperwork, deadlines, and pressure

 - Automatic deadline calculations once a date is set

 Guidance only.
-Always check local authority requirements.
+Always check local authority or official requirements.

 Registering a birth